News

 44 arts groups and artists will receive support throughout the year ahead to help them deliver a smorgasbord of creative events and activities across Tāmaki Makaurau.

-Kate van der Drift announced as Auckland Council’s 2024 Artist in Residence
+Kate van der Drift as the Auckland Council’s 2024 Artist in Residence

-Auckland Council has selected Kate van der Drift as the 2024 Artist in Residence, she will take up her residency in Waitawa Regional Park later this year.
+Auckland Council selected photographer Kate van der Drift as the 2024 Artist in Residence, and she has just completed her residency in Waitawa Regional Park.

 Art, but make it public